benfulcher/hctsa/README.md

 ### Documentation

-Comprehensive documentation for *hctsa* is provided [here](https://www.gitbook.com/book/benfulcher/highly-comparative-time-series-analysis-manual/details), which can be read online or downloaded in a pdf, epub, or mobi format.
+Comprehensive documentation for *hctsa* is provided [on gitbook](https://www.gitbook.com/book/benfulcher/highly-comparative-time-series-analysis-manual/details), which can be read online or downloaded in a pdf, epub, or mobi format.

 ### Downloading the repository

-For users unfamiliar with git, the current version of the repository can be downloaded by simply clicking the *Download .zip* button to the right.
+For users unfamiliar with git, the current version of the repository can be downloaded by simply clicking the *Download .zip* button.

 It is recommended to use the repository with git.
 For this, please [make a fork](https://help.github.com/articles/fork-a-repo/) of it, clone it to your local machine, and then set an [upstream remote](https://help.github.com/articles/fork-a-repo/#step-3-configure-git-to-sync-your-fork-with-the-original-spoon-knife-repository) to keep it synchronized with the main repository e.g., using the following code:
 ```
 git remote add upstream git://github.com/SystemsAndSignalsGroup/hctsa.git
 ```